-Notification of outcome of "Completeness Checks" for new active substances
+Notification of outcome of the admissibility check for new active substance applications

-If your application is considered complete, then we will send you another invoice for the full evaluation of your application and inform you of the processing target and the unique COP number.
-The evaluation process for your application will then commence.
+If your application is considered admissible, we will send you another invoice for the full amount of your application and inform you of the processing target and the unique COP number.
+The assessment process for your application will then commence.

-If your application is not considered complete, or we do not receive further information, no further work will take place on your application.
+If your application is not considered admissible, or we do not receive further information by the informed deadline, your application will be rejected.

 When will my application be started?

 Accepted product applications will be placed into the appropriate stream and started in queue date order.
-The Evaluating Officer assigned to deal with it will inform you once the application is started.
+The Assessment Manager assigned to deal with it will inform you once the application is started.
 This is with the exception of 'Admin' Stream applications, as the short processing time for these applications makes this impractical.

-If your application is for a new active substance or EU Review, the Project Manager will inform you of the start date.
-The Project Manager will also keep you informed of progress with your application and the intended meeting dates for the UK regulatory Committees and the processing target for completion of your application.
+If your application is for a new active substance or active substance renewal, the Assessment Manager will inform you of the start date.
+The Assessment Manager will also keep you informed of progress with your application and the intended meeting dates for the GB regulatory bodies when they are known.